pnearing/flexget-downloadstation/README.md

 ## Requirements:
 - Synology NAS with DownloadStation.
 (Tested using DSM 6.2.4, but should work with DSM 6 and 7)
 - synology pyhton API.
-Which can be found at: (https://github.com/N4S4/synology-api)
+Which can be found at: https://github.com/N4S4/synology-api
+- flexget.

+## Installation:
+- install flexget
+- install synology-api
+- Move downloadstation.py to flexgetConfigPath/plugins/client.
+On most linux systems this can be found at $HOME/.config/flexget/.
 ## Configuration options:
 - hostname: The hostname of the NAS
 - port: The port number to connect to